dmturner/dmturner.co.uk/content/blog/how-to-zip-files-and-folders-linux.md

 It's useful to know how to compress a file or folder using the terminal for those times that you're working remotely on a server and don't have access to the usual desktop compression tools.
 We can use the `zip` command to do this.

-If you don't already have `zip` installed, then you can grab it using the appropriate package manager for your current distribution:
+You'll likely already have `zip` installed as part of your chosen distribution.
+If you don't have it then you can grab it using the appropriate package manager:

 ##### Ubuntu